 Why it's great for a honeymoon: Bold design meets natural serenity—ideal for couples who want style and wellness.

 A Grade II listed manor house near Cheltenham with 55 acres of parkland, lakes, and natural springs.
-The C-Side Spa is one of its biggest draws: an indoor and outdoor heated pool, saunas, steam rooms, and treatments using high-end skincare.
-Dining is creative and seasonal, with menus inspired by local producers, plus a cozy cocktail bar for evening drinks.
+The C-Side Spa at Cowley Manor is one of its biggest draws: an indoor and outdoor heated pool, saunas, steam rooms, and treatments using high-end skincare.
+Dining is creative and seasonal, with menus inspired by local producers, plus a cosy cocktail bar for evening drinks.
 Activities for couples include garden walks, picnic spots, and foraging-led cocktail-making.

 Why it's great for a honeymoon: The sense of seclusion plus variety makes it perfect for both relaxing and enjoying gourmet food together.